dafnifacility/dafni-example-models/simple-example/README.md

 to re-run it if changes are made to the Dockerfile or any of the files that go into the Docker image.

-You can adjust the way it runs with the environmental variables:
+You can adjust the way it runs with the environment variables:

 ```bash
 docker run -e SEQUENCE_LENGTH=50 model-example